openstack/heat/doc/source/pluginguide.rst

-- Must have its dependencies listed in OpenStack's ``global-requirements.txt`` file, or else it should be able to conditionally disable itself when there are missing dependencies, without crashing or otherwise affecting the normal operation of the Heat engine service.
+- Must have its dependencies listed in OpenStack's ``global-requirements.txt`` file, or else it should be able to conditionally disable itself when there are missing dependencies, without crashing or otherwise affecting the normal operation of the heat-engine service.
 - The resource's support status flag must be set to ``UNSUPPORTED``, to indicate that the Heat team is not responsible for supporting this resource.
 - The code must be of comparable quality to official resources.
 The Heat team